totobono4/totoboto4/README.md

 You can use it to create your bot, anyone can create modules that contains commands with the template [totoboto4-module-SDK](https://github.com/totobono4/totoboto4-module-SDK).

 You need `node.js` to use this template, it includes `npm`, just download it from [there](https://nodejs.org/en/download/).
+You need `Git` also, to use git and import github projects as npm modules, download git from [there](https://git-scm.com/).

 Now, this is how to make it Work